neilenns/mobiflight-docs/content/guides/flashing-ambiguous-boards/index.md

 ### Install the firmware that matches the device

-Right click on the compatible module and open the **Update Firmware** menu.
-Select the the board that matches your device.
+Right-click on the compatible module and open the **Update Firmware** menu.
+Select the board that matches your device.

 {{< screenshot image="update-firmware-menu.png" title="Screenshot of the MobiFlight Modules dialog with the Update Firmware menu open." >}}

 ### Wait for the firmware upload to complete

 MobiFlight will display a progress dialog during the flashing process.
-After it completes the MobiFlight Modules dialog will show the board as recognized and ready for devices.
+After it completes, the MobiFlight Modules dialog will show the board as recognized and ready for devices.

 {{< screenshot image="flash-complete.png" title="Screenshot of the MobiFlight Modules dialog with a MobiFlight Mega showing in the board list." >}}